DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 - how will you provide sufficient high-quality practice for each routine?
 - how will you reinforce each routine?

-You could then think about each routine from your pupils’ perspective:
+You could then think about each routine from your pupils' perspective:

 - do pupils understand the purpose of each routine?
 - do pupils understand, exactly, what to do with each routine?